okfn/opendefinition/licenses/index.markdown

 </td>
 <td >N
 </td>
 <td ><b>Non-reusable.</b> For use by the Canadian Federal government.
 Note version 1.0 is not approved as conformant.
 Note several Canadian provinces and municipalities have developed non-reusable licenses, each with differences from the federal OGL Canada.
-Some of these are open, as noted on a [dedicated page](/licenses/ogl-canada-subnational).
+Some of these are open, as noted on a <a href="/licenses/ogl-canada-subnational">dedicated page</a>.
 </td>
 </tr>